top of page

 What happens next?

 Note, if you are thinking of changing your name, or if you need proof of marriage for visa, immigration and financial purposes – you have a couple of choices.
-You can pre-order through me when we fill in your paperwork.
-I simply fill in a couple of boxes on the online portal and when the paperwork is registered the BDM send you an invoice (circa $60 AUD) then the legal marriage certificate is sent via registered post to your home address.
-Alternatively you can apply online via the BDM where your marriage was registered, each state has their own department.
-Ordering online is simple, and once paid the certificate is sent via registered post or you can opt to pick it up in person from the registry office.
+You can pre-order your official marriage certificate through me when we complete your NOIM.
+I simply fill in a couple of boxes on the online portal and once the paperwork is registered by the BDM they will send you an invoice (circa $60 AUD).
+The certificate is then sent via registered post to your home address.
+Alternatively, you can apply online via the BDM in the state where your marriage was registered, each state has their own department.
+Ordering online is simple, and once paid the certificate is sent via registered post or you can opt to pick it up in person from the BDM office.

 Comments